Fungal Sinusitis

 History of the Procedure

-The most common pathogens are from Aspergillus and Mucor species.
-Aspergillosis can cause noninvasive or invasive infections.
-Invasive infections are characterized by dark, thick, greasy material found in the sinuses.
-Invasive infections can cause tissue invasion and destruction of adjacent structures (eg, orbit, CNS).
-Noninvasive infections cause symptoms of sinusitis, and the sinus involved is opacified on radiographic studies.
-Routine cultures from the sinuses rarely demonstrate the fungus.
-However, the fungus is usually suspected upon reviewing the computed tomography (CT) scan result and is detected on removal of the secretions from the sinus.
+The most common pathogens are Aspergillus and Mucor species.
+Aspergillus species can cause noninvasive or invasive infections, whereas Mucor species typically cause severe invasive infections.
+Invasive infections, which are characterized by dark, thick, greasy material found in the sinuses, can cause tissue invasion and destruction of adjacent structures (eg, orbit, central nervous system [CNS]).
+Noninvasive infections cause symptoms of sinusitis and often lead to nasal polyposis.

 Problem